 - Dallas Cowboys -9.5 over New York Giants

 You like the two favorites to win, but the hefty spreads have you feeling nervous about a cover.
 This is a case in which a 6-point teaser can make sense, as you can drop the spread on these two games by that amount.

 It will result in the following:

-Naturally, sportsbooks will adjust the payout accordingly based on the number of points used so returns will vary.
-The pleaser bet works in the opposite fashion, as you move the spread the other way.
+Naturally, sportsbooks will adjust the payout based on the number of points used so that returns will vary.
+The pleaser bet works oppositely as you move the spread the other way.